The Weekly Experiences

 - Section 8D: New technologies to think about - How could they impact teaching and learning?

-- Section 8E: Skill: Advanced Search Strategies for Teachers and Students
+- Section 8E: Skill: Using advanced search strategies (especially for teachers and students)

 Students use a variety of technologies within a design process to identify and solve problems by creating new, useful or imaginative solutions.
 Students: